'The Meaning of Life is...

 We all know the real answer isn't ‘42.’
 Perhaps we're not supposed to know.
 Why should we care anyway?
 A cat lives its life, content being a cat and doesn't (as far as we know) debate its existence.
 It won't gaze up at the moon and wonder how to get there as humans have.
 We ponder because we're equipped with reason but maybe it's a burden or even a curse since we're never satisfied with the way things are.
 We always wonder and want more.

 What other species on this planet desires an afterlife?
 Only humans crave more than this physical realm.
 Who are we to expect more?
 Everything in the universe lives and dies, bequeathing its elements to posterity.
 In their death throes, stars that shone billions of years ago, spewed their stardust into the cosmos to create our sun.
 Their atoms became the carbon in our bodies.
 All entities on Earth are children of the stars.

-If the universe exists, it exists for a reason and the reason is to sustain life.
+If the universe exists for a reason, the reason is to sustain life.
 Thus it would be logical to conclude that the meaning of life is life.